 Week 15 is another milestone for your baby.
 Since conception, your baby has grown a lot and in the next couple of weeks, you can continue to expect more changes to take place.

 This week, your baby is about the size of an orange or apple.
 His size from rump to crown is about 4 ½ inches now.

 The baby’s bones continue to lengthen and grow.
 The hairs begin to sprout on her scalp.
 The baby is now capable of wiggling her fingers and her toes.
 His eyebrows and eyelashes are now beginning to grow and the head is now resting on the neck.
 And lastly, your baby is now capable of making different facial expressions.

-By this time, your pregnancy can cause you a little breathlessness.
+By now, your pregnancy can cause you a little breathlessness.
 This continues as the baby grows bigger because your uterus tends to push up to your diaphragm.
 This leaves a little room for your diaphragm to expand when you breathe.

 The surge of pregnancy hormones in your body can cause inflammation in your gums and teeth.
 This makes the teeth and gums susceptible to bacteria and plaque.
 The surge of progesterone can cause nosebleeds and chronic stuffy nose.

 Since your baby is getting bigger now, you can expect weight gain to manifest.
 It is pretty normal to gain a half pound this week, then a pound and a half next week.

 Make sure not to gain more than 4 pounds every week as this can create negative effects to you and to your baby later on.